How the safe harbor for estimated tax can help you avoid underpayment penalties

 You can eliminate or lower your penalty if you don’t receive your income evenly over the course of the year.
 For example, this rule generally applies to taxpayers that own or run seasonal businesses in which income fluctuates greatly throughout the year.
 Examples of large fluctuations in income could be from retirement withdrawals, income changes during the year, or bunching up deductions.

 In order to figure your underpayment using this method you must complete Form 2210, Schedule AI.
 Schedule AI will annualize your tax at the end of each payment period based on your income, deductions and other items relating to events that occurred from the beginning of the tax year through the end of the period.

-The IRS will waive your underpayment penalty if you meet one of the following situations:
+The IRS will waive your underpayment penalty if you:

-- You did not make a payment because of a casualty, disaster or other unusual circumstance and it would be inequitable to impose the penalty
+- Didn’t pay because of a casualty, disaster, or other unusual circumstance that would be unfair to impose the penalty, or

-- You retired (after reaching age 62) or became disabled in 2013 or 2014 and both the following requirements are met
+- You retired (after reaching age 62) or became disabled in the current or prior tax year and:

 - You had a reasonable cause for not making the payment